Uda Devi: Battle of Sikandar Bagh

 Uda Devi took part in the Battle of Sikandar Bagh in November 1857.
 After issuing instructions to her battalion, she climbed up a pipal tree and began shooting at advancing British soldiers.
 A British officer noted that many of the casualties had bullet wounds indicating steep, downward trajectory.
 Suspecting a hidden sniper, he ordered his officers to fire at the trees and dislodged a rebel who fell to the ground dead.
 Upon investigation, the sniper was revealed as Uda Devi Pasi.
 William Forbes-Mitchell, in Reminiscences of the Great Mutiny, writes of Uda Devi: "She was armed with a pair of heavy old-pattern cavalry pistols, one of which was in her belt still loaded, and her pouch was still about half full of ammunition, while from her perch in the tree, which had been carefully prepared before the attack, she had killed more than half-a-dozen men."
 The Pasis of Pilibhit, in particular, come together on November 16 every year to commemorate the anniversary of Uda Devi Pasi's martyrdom.

 Battalion named after Uda Devi

-The Uttar Pradesh government announced on 20 March 2021 the establishment of the Provincial Armed Constabulary (PAC) women's battalion named after Uda Devi, a female Dait freedom fighter.
+The Uttar Pradesh government announced on 20 March 2021 the establishment of the Provincial Armed Constabulary (PAC) women's battalion named after Uda Devi, a female Dalit freedom fighter.
 Three PAC women battalions to be established after three women warriors who sacrificed themselves in India's freedom struggle - Rani Avantibai, Uda Devi and Jhalkaribai, for which all formalities have already been completed," Adityanath said while addressing a gathering at an event organised on the death anniversary of Rani Avantibai Lodhi.